 Inscriptions; (left) in the Forum dedicated to a local magistrate (aedile); (centre) in the Museum celebrating Emperor Julian and erected by Licinius Faustus the local "flamen"; (right) relief of a gravestone

-The archaeological site of Mactaris has a small museum, mainly in the open air on the site of a basilica.
-It houses a rare inscription dedicated to Emperor Julian, which was not erased after his death, as occurred elsewhere because he was regarded as the last persecutor of the Christians.
-The inscription indicates that at his time the office of flamen, a priest appointed to superintend the worship of the deified emperors, was still in place.
+The archaeological site of Mactaris has a small museum, mainly in the open air on the place of a basilica.
+It houses a rare inscription dedicated to Emperor Julian, which was not erased after his death, as occurred elsewhere because he was regarded as the last emperor who persecuted the Christians.
+The inscription indicates that at his time the office of flamen, a magistrate appointed to superintend the ceremonies in honour of the emperors, was still in place.

-The image used as background for this page shows a Christogram on a gravestone.
+The image used as background for this page shows a Chi-Rho, a Christogram, on a gravestone.